 Our kitchen leftovers, green waste, coffee grinds, paper hand-towels and napkins are composted in our Enrich 360 machine.
 Overnight the waste is turned into compost that can be returned to the garden to grow more farm fresh produce.
 Where possible we reduce the need for glass and plastic containers, but if we do use them they are commercially recycled.

-The roof of our farm store has photovoltaic panels to generate a large portion of our power.
 Every year we plant more native trees to create corridors for wildlife and we are always thinking of ways to further improve our sustainability practices.
 Read more about our sustainability here.